IT Engineering or Software Engineering?

 What do computer scientists do at DERMALOG?

-Computer scientists can work on projects as application developers, or they can also take on project management tasks.
-Depending on the particular areas they are specialised it, they can also take on jobs as a software engineer, web developer or software architect.
+Computer scientists can work on projects as application developers, software engineers or web developers.
+Depending on the particular areas they are specialised it, they can also take on jobs as a software architects or project managers.

 What you’ll learn during your studies